Asymptotic quantization of exponential random graphs: Finite analysis

 where $\nu_n(x) = |\{ t^{-1}(x) \}|$ is the measure on $S_n$ induced by the counting measure on $\mathcal{G}_n$ and $t(\cdot)$.
 For each $n$, the family $\mathcal{E}_n$ has finite support not contained in any lower dimensional set (see Lemma \ref{lem:Pn} below) and, therefore, is full and regular and, in particular, steep.

 We will study the limiting behavior of sequences of models of the form $\{\PR_{n, \beta+ r o}\}$, where $\beta$ and $o$ are fixed vectors in $\mathbb{R}^2$ and $n$ and $r$ are parameters both tending to infinity.
-The interpretation of the parameter $n$ is immediate: it specifies the size of the network.
 While it may be tempting to regard $n$ as a surrogate for an increasing sample size, this would in fact be incorrect.
-Models parametrized by different values of $n$ and the same $r$ cannot be embedded in any sequence of consistent probability measures, since the probability distribution corresponding to the smaller network cannot be obtained from the other by marginalization.
+Models parametrized by different values of $n$ and the same $r$ cannot be embedded (for the edge-triangle model) in any sequence of consistent probability measures, since the probability distribution corresponding to the smaller network cannot in general be obtained from the other by marginalization, for a fixed choice of $\beta$.
 See \cite{SR:13} for details.
-As for the other parameter $r$, it quantifies the rate at which the norm of the natural parameters $\beta + r o$ diverges to infinity along the direction $o$.
-We will show that different choices of the direction $o$ will yield different extremal behaviors of the model and we will categorize the variety of those behaviors as a function of $o$ and, whenever it matters, of $\beta$.
+We will show that different choices of the direction $o$ will yield different extremal behaviors of the model and we will categorize the variety of these behaviors as a function of $o$ and, whenever it matters, of $\beta$.
 A key feature of our analysis is the direct link to the geometric properties of the polyhedral complex $\{C_k, k=-1,0,\ldots\}$ defined by the set $P$ (see Section \ref{extreme}).

 Overall, the results of this section are obtained with non-trivial extensions of techniques described in the exponential families literature.
 Indeed, for fixed $n$, determining the limiting behaviors of the family $\mathcal{E}_n$ along sequences of natural parameters $\{\beta + r o\}_{r \rightarrow \infty}$ for each unit norm vector $o$ and each $\beta$ is the main technical ingredient in computing the total variation closure of $\mathcal{E}_n$.
 In particular Geyer \cite{GEYER:09} refers to the directions $o$ as the ``directions of recession" of the model.
 The relevance of the directions of recession to the asymptotic behavior of exponential random graphs is now well known, as demonstrated in the work of Handcock \cite{H:03} and Rinaldo et al. \cite{R}.